Best gravel bike pedals 2025: featuring the best clipless, power meter, and flat pedals for off-road riding.

 Yes, but perhaps not without drawbacks.

-Riders coming from a road cycling background may be tempted to stick with their favorite road and shoe combo for gravel.
-After all, you're still riding on the road, but with a bit less pavement.
+Riders coming from a road cycling background may be tempted to stick with their favourite road and shoe combo for comfort and reliable fit.
+After all, you're still riding on the road some of the time.

-There are good reasons why only one road pedal made our list.
+There are good reasons why only one road pedal made our list as an Honourable Mention.
 Almost all road pedals are one-sided, which means it's much harder to get clipped in quickly if you need to unclip due to impassable mud or obstacles.

-That said if you're riding or racing in dry conditions then a lightweight dual-entry road pedal like the Wahoo Speedplay model is an option.
+That said if you're riding or racing in dry conditions, a lightweight dual-entry road pedal like the Wahoo Speedplay model is a suitable option.

 Can I use flat pedals on a gravel bike?